 Ambitious, Caring, Together: we reflect our values in all practices across the trust. *Hours, Rotas, Leave, Pay* We understand that organising these aspects of LTFT are often the most complex and difficult to navigate.
 Here you will find access to the right information and the right people to help you.
 You may also be interested in our page LTFT: For Supervisors.

-Please send any comments about this page to email@example.com. © You may copy or adapt any parts of this page to develop local LTFT resources; we'd appreciate a credit back to The Rotherham NHS Foundation Trust.
+Please send any comments about this page to firstname.lastname@example.org. © You may adapt any parts of this page to develop local LTFT resources; please credit The Rotherham NHS Foundation Trust.

 Dr Jon Clark email@example.com

 Consultant in anaesthetics and Intensive Care, Director of Medical Education and Flexible Training Champion (FTC).
 The FTC role is to offer support to doctors in their working practice and any other commitments they have.

 Dr Clare Smith firstname.lastname@example.org Ext: 7816